ImperialCollegeLondon/sharpy/docs/source/content/casefiles.rst

 * ``z_0_ellipse [num_node]``: Vertical offset of the ellipse center from the beam node.

-    Is an array with the vertical offset of the center of the elliptical cross-sectoin from the fuselage node.
+    Is an array with the vertical offset of the center of the elliptical cross-section from the fuselage node.

 *  ``surface_m [num_surfaces]``: Radial panelling.